EvangelineMapstone/EvangelineMapstone/README.md

 - ![R](https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=r&logoColor=white)

 ## 🌟 Projects and Highlights
-- 🔍 **Wealth of Nations Data Analysis**: Analyzed the Wealth of Nations dataset, performed data cleaning, filtering, sorting, and created visualizations using Excel and Tableau.
+- 🌍 **Wealth of Nations Data Analysis**: Analyzed the Wealth of Nations dataset, performed data cleaning, filtering, sorting, and created visualisations using Excel and Tableau.
-- 📊 **Interactive Dashboards**: Developed interactive dashboards in Tableau to visualize key socio-economic indicators across different countries.
+- 📊 **Interactive Dashboards**: Developed interactive dashboards in Tableau and Power BI using data cleaning and visualisation tools.
-- ☁️ **Cloud-Based Data Solutions**: Utilized Azure for cloud computing solutions and data storage.

--
+- 🔍**SQL Tasks**: Extracted information from data tables using Sturcted Query Language commands to obtain restuls from different scenarios.

 Feel free to explore my repositories and get in touch if you want to collaborate on exciting data projects!